-The 2013 Lincoln MKX ranks 17 out of 19 Luxury Midsize SUVs.
-This ranking is based on our analysis of 77 published reviews and test drives of the Lincoln MKX, and our analysis of reliability and safety data.
+The 2013 Lincoln MKX ranks 16 out of 19 Luxury Midsize SUVs.
+This ranking is based on our analysis of published reviews and test drives of the Lincoln MKX, as well as reliability and safety data.

 The 2013 Lincoln MKX is ranked:

-The 2013 Lincoln MKX is a decent five-seat luxury crossover, according to test drivers, but most say that other SUVs are better.
+The 2013 Lincoln MKX is a decent five-seat luxury crossover, according to auto writers, but most say that other SUVs are better.